Stand up for the facts!

 The All-Star Game controversy, which resulted in the late relocation of the game to Denver, was driven by the league’s concerns about a Republican-backed law that had been criticized by voting advocates.
 They said the law made it harder to cast an absentee ballot by limiting the number of ballot boxes and how long voters could use them, and it generally banned handing out food or water to voters in line.
 Supporters of the law disagreed that it would make voting harder, noting that the law also expanded early voting options and allowed Sunday voting in counties that wanted to permit it.

-Prior to the boycott, which was announced on April 2, 2021, Abrams urged Major League Baseball not to move the game away from Atlanta, citing the economic harm to the metro Atlanta region.
+Before the boycott, which was announced on April 2, 2021, Abrams urged Major League Baseball not to move the game away from Atlanta, citing the economic harm to the metro Atlanta region.
 She repeated that concern after the game was moved away.

 • In a Twitter video released March 31, Abrams said: "I understand the passion of those calling for boycotts of Georgia following the passage of SB 202.
 Boycotts have been an important tool throughout our history to achieve social change.
 But here’s the thing: Black, Latino, AAPI (Asian American-Pacific Islander) and Native American voters whose votes are the most suppressed under SB 202 are also the most likely to be hurt by potential boycotts of Georgia.
 To our friends across the country please do not boycott us.
 To my fellow Georgians, stay and fight, stay and vote."